-The Public Works Loans Board (PWLB) forms part of HM treasury, part of its function is to provided loans to local authorities in the UK, primarily to fund capital projects.
+The Public Works Loans Board (PWLB) forms part of HM treasury, part of its function is to provide loans to local authorities in the UK, primarily to fund capital projects.
 The council has the ability to borrow from PWLB at the Certainty Rate, which is a rate set at 0.20% below its standard interest rate.

-Currently the PWLB Certainty Rate is set at gilts + 80 basis points for both HRA and non-HRA borrowing.
+Currently the PWLB Certainty Rate is set at gilts + 80 basis points for both Housing Revenue Account (HRA) and non-HRA borrowing.
 However, consideration may still need to be given to sourcing funding from the following sources for the following reasons: